mlrun/katacoda-scenarios/quick-start/serve.md

 https://[[HOST_SUBDOMAIN]]-30060-[[KATACODA_HOST]].[[KATACODA_DOMAIN]]/

-Select `mlrun` namespace from the left menu and then select your "quick start" project.
+Select `mlrun` namespace from the left menu and then select your "quick-start" project.

 You will see your serving function - `quick-start-v2-model-server`.